 The University provides an opportunity for students and other members of the UAM community to enhance their educational experiences and expand their academic knowledge by making available access to computer facilities and resources including the Internet.
-Computing and networking resources have been allocated for academic activities that are consistent with the mission and goals of the University; i.e., to support teaching, research, administrative processes, UAM-sponsored community service, and other legitimate pursuits.
+Computing and networking resources have been allocated for academic activities that are consistent with the mission and goals of the University; i.e., to support teaching, research, administrative processes, UAM sponsored community service, and other legitimate pursuits.
 Each faculty and staff member is eligible for an e-mail account and Internet access, as is any student who is enrolled in three or more hours (credit or audit).

 The Department of Information Technology is responsible for administering and/or overseeing the campus computer network including all network connections in campus offices, labs, and residence halls, as well as the campus public computer labs and facilities.
-Information Technology also provides support for distance education services that include interactive video conferencing, satellite downlink, and web-based instruction.
-Workshops about UAM computer network options are offered to faculty/staff and students periodically during each semester.
+Information Technology also provides support for distance education services.